NAIST-SE/CodeHash/README.md

 Build the project using maven.
 >        mvn package

+## Analyzing a Git repository

-The tool takes as input a CSV file.
+The main class `GitCodeHash` takes as input a CSV file.
 Each line must include four items:
  - Git repository path
  - A lit of blobs with file names